tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 ### Set Up Data to Experiment With

 From here forward, we will adopt a standardized code block syntax.
-The `$` represents the command prompt and you are expected to type in the commands that follow it, but _*do not start any command with the `$`*_.
+The `$` represents the command prompt and you are expected to copy and paste the commands that follow it, but _*do not start any command with the `$`*_.
 The `#` is a comment to explain to you what is happening next

 ```bash
 # goto your home dir